 When you notice your air conditioning system isn’t working the way it should—maybe it’s producing less cooling, it’s makings strange noises, or it’s becoming far more expensive to run than usual—there are steps you can take to see if there is a simple solution to the problem.
 These aren’t “repairs” however!
 This is troubleshooting, and it’s important to know the line between troubleshooting and actually attempting to repair an air conditioner.

-Here are troubleshooting steps you can take:
+Here are the troubleshooting steps you can take:

 - Change a clogged air filter